White Ridge Provincial Park

 White Ridge Provincial Park is a provincial park in British Columbia, Canada, and is located 4km east of Gold River on Vancouver Island.

 Geography

 Adjoined to Strathcona Provincial Park, White Ridge forms the backdrop for the town of Gold River.
 It got its name from the white limestone and karst topography of the area.

 Recreation

 Hiking and wilderness camping are permitted within park boundaries.

-There may also be potential for caving in the area.
-White Ridge Park is renowned for its extensive cave system, which is primarily suitable for experienced cavers.
+Caving - Vancouver Island is known for extensive cave networks, with more than 1000 caves documented since the 1970s.
+White Ridge Park is renowned for its extensive cave system, which contains some of Canada's deepest and longest caves.
+This primarily suitable for experienced cavers due to fast moving water hazards inside as well as some exposed climbs.
+Remains of wildlife, including bear bones, found within the cave have been shown to be over 9000 years old.

 Certain areas of this park are open for hunting specific species.
 Hunters are required to have valid licenses and tags.